-Woodland Hills (CA) – The California Wellness Foundation today announced an initial round of more than $6 million in grants as part of a focused response to threats to the well-being of Californians in the nation’s rapidly changing political and social landscape.
+Woodland Hills, CA (April 4, 2017) – The California Wellness Foundation today announced an initial round of more than $6 million in grants as part of a focused response to threats to the well-being of Californians in the nation’s rapidly changing political and social landscape.
 Cal Wellness also announced a mission-related investment initiative and a public affairs campaign to further its goals to protect and promote health and wellness.

 “When the communities we serve are under attack, we take action,” said Judy Belk, president and CEO of Cal Wellness.
 “The disruptive and dangerous changes in immigration policy and the attempts to repeal and replace the Affordable Care Act have brought a season of suffering in which our most vulnerable residents struggle to protect themselves.
 That’s why we’ve committed all of our resources – our grantmaking dollars, our financial investments and our voice – to advance and defend wellness.”

 To address immediate and emerging issues, Cal Wellness has prioritized four issues within its Advancing Wellness grantmaking strategy and has accelerated its grantmaking process so that grantees receive dollars more quickly.
 The four priority areas and accompanying strategies are listed below.

 - Addressing the needs of immigrants: To protect immigrant communities as a vital part of a healthy California, grants will go to organizations working on advocacy, organizing and public policy efforts; strengthening of state and federal efforts related to impact litigation and immigration; naturalization; and “know-your-rights” education and deportation defense.
 Among the grantees is the USC Center for the Study of Immigrant Integration, which supports immigrant-serving organizations by providing updated data and analysis for community and advocacy organizations working toward health equity and immigrant integration.